-The vision of the Wellington Regional Land Transport Strategy 2007 - 2016 is:
+The vision of the Wellington Regional Land Transport Strategy (RLTS) 2007 - 2016 is:

-To deliver an integrated land transport system that supports the region's people and prosperity in a way that is economically, environmentally and socially sustainable.
+'To deliver, through significant achievements in each period, an integrated land transport system that supports the region's people and prosperity in a way that is economically, environmentally and socially sustainable'.

-This Regional Land Transport Strategy has been developed within a broad legislative and policy framework.
+This RLTS has been developed within a broad legislative and policy framework.
 It meets the requirements of the Land Transport Act 1998 and supports the vision of the New Zealand Transport Strategy 2002, that is, an affordable, integrated, safe, responsive and sustainable transport system.